The D3 has been discontinued. If you're looking for something new, check out the best external frame backpacks for 2023.

 - Some sharp edges (like on the screws that connect the hip plates to the hip straps).
 It's best not to keep this pack in your tent because of this.
 Instead wrap it in a 3 mill 40 gallon plastic garbage bag if it rains/snows.
 It will easily fit inside that.

-The D3 fits well for my body — 6" 240lb.
+The D3 fits well for my body — 6' and 240 lbs.
 People call me a tank (build and stamina).
 But this pack is well suited for me and those like me.
 Jansport gives lifetime replacement parts — which I have often used.

 Just call: 1.800.426.9227